Dinu-Filip/Haskell-Fundamentals/Notes/6 Functors, applicatives, monads.md

     fs <*> xs = [f x | f <- fs, x <- xs]
 ```

 In the instance implementation above, every function in a list of functions is applied with every element in the other list.
 This is because lists can be viewed as **non-deterministic computations**; there is no defined way in which to pairwise apply a function to the corresponding element of a list, so they are simply combined in every way possible (i.e. like with the Cartesian product).
 The other possibility is like with `zipWith`, where a function is applied to the elements *at the same index* in both arrays.
-For this, a separate type, `zipList`, is defined, which is discussed later on.
+For this, a separate [[5 Types and typeclasses#^531657|newtype]], `ZipList`, is defined, which is discussed later on.

 ```Haskell
 instance Applicative ((->) x) where